 Just like a stopwatch, clock speed measures how fast your processor performs one activity cycle.
 A faster clock speed enables your computer to execute instructions more quickly, benefitting most applications from spreadsheets to video editing and more.
 Clock speed rates are shown in gigahertz (GHz).
 (See GHz)

 A unit to measurement commonly used to express processor speed, also referred to as clock speed.
 1 Gigahertz (GHz) = 1 billion cycles per second.
 A higher number used to mean a faster processor, but advances in technology have made chips more efficient.
 For this reason it’s not advisable to compare performance based on GHz or clock speed alone.
 (See Clock Speed)

-Available on select Intel® processors, Intel® Hyper-Threading Technology makes more efficient use of your processor so you can run demanding applications while maintaining system responsiveness.
+Available on selected Intel® processors, Intel® Hyper-Threading Technology makes more efficient use of your processor so you can run demanding applications while maintaining system responsiveness.
 With this technology, multimedia enthusiasts can create, edit and encode heavy graphics files while running other applications, without losing performance.

 Cores and threads go hand-in-hand.
 Multi-core processors are single chips that contain two or more distinct processors or execution cores in the same integrated circuit.
 Multi-threading allows each core to work on two tasks at once, letting you do more things at the same time for faster results.

 A group of technology features designed to enhance the visual experience delivered by the Intel® Core™ processors.
 Built-in visual features include Intel® Quick Sync Video, Intel® HD Graphics, Intel® Clear Video Technology and Intel® InTru™ 3D Technology.

 This graphics component comes as an additional graphics card.
 While ideal for high-end 3D designers and video editors, it doesn’t add much performance for most business users.
 It’s important to note that only more powerful processors can make full use of discrete graphics.